accre/SLURM/epilog/README.md

 In this example, the epilog script is a Bash script, but it can be any type of executable file you want it to be (Python, Perl, etc.).

 Generally, you want to put your epilog script in a place that is easy to access and recall.
-Something place like **$HOME/epilogs** might work well.
+Some place like **$HOME/epilogs** might work well.

 ## Using Srun

 To invoke your epilog script once your job is complete, you must pass your program to SLURM's ```srun``` command.
-Take whatever command (and arguments) you typically use, and simply prepend ```srun --epilog=/path/to/your/epilog/myscript.sh```.
+Take whatever command (and arguments) you typically use, and simply prepend:

+srun --epilog=/path/to/your/epilog/myscript.sh